astro-mat/polymatBuilds/_builds/StudioBuild_AlternatingTreadStaircase.md

 ![Alternating-tread staircase]({{ "assets/images/StudioBuild/AlternatingTreadStaircase/Staircase_6.jpg" | relative_url }})
 ![Alternating-tread staircase]({{ "assets/images/StudioBuild/AlternatingTreadStaircase/Staircase_7.jpg" | relative_url }})

 Looking down from the top along the line of the treads.
 It can be seen that everything is completely inline.
-In years to com, after I am gone, I can image people wondering how such precision was achieved with such primitive tools.
+In years to come, after I am gone, I can image people wondering how such precision was achieved with such primitive tools.
 Much like the way we marvel at the construction of the pyramids today!!!

 ![Alternating-tread staircase]({{ "assets/images/StudioBuild/AlternatingTreadStaircase/Staircase_8.jpg" | relative_url }})